 On the technical level, the Self-Service works based on the MDM agent, which is installed during the enrolment process.
 The MDM agent runs with local admin privileges in order to automate installations, manage software dependencies and gather information about the hardware and software, which helps the Mac Desktop Service team provide a better service.
 The Mac Desktop Service team is committed to ensure confidentiality of this information.

 Updates to the applications installed through the Self-Service are handled by mechanisms provided by these applications themselves - in exactly the same way as when these applications are installed outside of the Self-Service.
 Although technically possible, the Mac Desktop Service team does not push any updates, settings or applications to the Macs enrolled in the Self-Service.

-However, in case you would like to remove Self-Service, simply execute the following command in terminal :
+However, in case you would like to remove Self-Service, and you have not installed any CERN licensed software, simply execute the following command in terminal :

 If the device on which you intend to install this software is owned by an external university or institute, please ensure that you have the right to authorise the installation.

 To enrol you Mac in the Mac Self-Service, click here: https://mdm.cern.ch/enrol